 - Opportunities to build professional networks, thus enhancing their international career development opportunities.

-York International currently has Global Internship agreements with 40 organisations in 25 different countries.
+York International currently has Global Internships agreements with 40 organisations in 25 different countries.

-The Summer 2016 list is available for your reference here.
+The Summer 2020 Global Internships list is available for your reference in the meantime.

 An information session is great for:

 - Meeting our Global Internships Assistant who is here to answer your questions.